OpenNebula/website/content/quick_start/try_opennebula/opennebula_on-prem_with_minione/deploy_opennebula_on_aws.md

 In this tutorial, we’ll install an OpenNebula Front-end in under ten minutes, using **miniONE**, the installation script provided by OpenNebula.

-We’ll install our OpenNebula Front-end on a Virtual Machine in AWS.
-In later sections of this Quick Start Guide, you can use this Front-end to provision additional resources — such as Edge clusters or Kubernetes clusters — on your OpenNebula cloud.
+We’ll install our OpenNebula Front-end on AWS.
+You can deploy to a supported OS on any instance type, virtual or metal.

-To complete this tutorial, you will need an AWS account with the capacity to create a virtual machine and obtain public IP addresses.

 **miniONE** is a simple Bash script.
 It automatically downloads, installs and configures an OpenNebula Front-end and all necessary components to manage and run virtual machines.